01 of 04

 Glorious Poinsettia Needlepoint Stocking Pattern

 Looking for a fresh way to greet another Christmas holiday season?
 Then, work this delightful Poinsettia Needlepoint Stocking Design in long stitches!
 Although it is the most challenging of the three stocking projects, once you establish the pattern rhythm, you’ll find that it works up faster than the others.

 - You will need to stretch the canvas as taut as possible while mounting it on stretcher bars so that the long stitches will look flat, smooth and even, and your tension will be more consistent.

 - Spread out your holiday colored threads and choose three light to dark shades of red and two green to work the poinsettia motifs.
 Accent the red flowers with gold metallic braid and the green ones with the darkest of the red threads.

 - The background can be easily completed with a simple Scotch Stitch worked in white wool.
-This stitch is an excellent one if you want to really emphasize the background, but without it overpowering the poinsettia motifs.
+This stitch is an excellent one if you want to emphasize the background really, but without it overpowering the poinsettia motifs.

 The stitched stockings can easily be finished in one hour or less with the following supplies and instructions.
 You will need: